soffes/soff.es/trips/cozumel.md

 * Regulators
 * Computer
 * Dive light (Recommended but not required during the day.
 Required at night.)

+> If you're taking an open water class, you'll also need a snorkel and SMB.

 You may also want a 3mm wetsuit if you get cold.
 I personally dive with just shorts and a rash guard.